HomeHealth Care NewsMedicare is the Key to Fixing the Doctor Shortage - Commentary

 Underserved Patients

-For example, one-quarter (24 percent) of Hispanic adults say they have no usual source of health care other than the hospital emergency department, and 21 percent of Hispanic adults say it is somewhat or very difficult to get to a location for health care.
+One-quarter (24 percent) of Hispanic adults say they have no usual source of health care other than the hospital emergency department, and 21 percent of Hispanic adults say it is somewhat or very difficult to get to a location for health care.

 Parity for Doctors

-Mario H. Lopez (MHL@HispanicLeadershipFund.org) is the president of the Hispanic Leadership Fund, a public policy advocacy organization that promotes liberty, opportunity, and prosperity for all.
+Mario H. Lopez (MHL@HispanicLeadershipFund.org) is president of the Hispanic Leadership Fund, a public policy advocacy organization that promotes liberty, opportunity, and prosperity for all.

 LEAVE A REPLY